githubschool/copilot-demo-github-java/Demos/TDD-IntelliJ/README.md

 ![Suggestion for function name](./images/17_CopilotAddSecondFunction.jpg)

-Run the test again, and it will become successful!.
+Run the test again, and it will become successful!
 Great job.

 ![Pass second test](./images/18_PassSecondTest.jpg)

 ### Step 7: Last exercise for implementing a third test function called findLargestNumberFromList

-We can stop from there, but let's maybe do one more exercise.
-We can implement a test and a code to find the largest number from a provided list.
-We start typing a test function name in `StringCalculatorTest` class.
+We could stop there, but let's do one more exercise.
+We can implement a unit test and a method to find the largest number from a provided list.
+We start typing a test function name in the `StringCalculatorTest` class.

 ![Add a third test](./images/19_AddThirdTest.jpg)

-Once if we are happy with what Copilot suggests, we can accept the solution.
-Just like last time, let's go create this function in `StringCalculator` class.
+Once we are happy with what Copilot suggests, we can accept the solution.
+Just like last time, let's go create this function in the `StringCalculator` class.

 ![Implement a third test](./images/20_NeedToAddThird.jpg)

-Although this is slightly more complex function, Copilot really makes this super easy.
-Just look at how fast it can generate the result
+Although this is a slightly more complex function, Copilot really makes this super easy.
+Just look at how fast it can generate the result.

 ![Copilot got it](./images/21_AddingThirdFunction.jpg)